Brackeys/Doodle-Jump-Replica/README.md

 Everything is made using Unity.

 Check out my [YouTube Channel](http://youtube.com/brackeys) for more tutorials.
-The livestream will be uploaded there as well.
+Watch the recording of the livestream at https://www.youtube.com/watch?v=fHN-26GEVhA&ab_channel=Brackeys.

 Everything is free to use also commercially (public domain).